-The discrepancy between rainfall rate estimates from sounding-based budgets and radar-based observations, which is related to storage and transport of hydrometeors, appears to be qualitatively explained by our analysis of DYNAMO field campaign data.
-Namely, remote-sensing observations of hydrometeors on Gan Island combined with sounding data yield estimates of storage and advection that are in the right direction with respect to expectations.
-However, comparing Fig. 9a with Fig. 9b, the estimates fall short by about an order of magnitude in explaining the discrepancies.
+The discrepancy between rainfall-rate estimates from sounding-based budgets and radar-based observations, which is related to storage and transport of hydrometeors, appears to be qualitatively explained by our analysis of DYNAMO field campaign data.
+Namely, remote sensing observations of hydrometeors on Gan Island combined with sounding data yield estimates of storage and advection that are in the right direction with respect to expectations.
+However, comparing Fig. 9a with Fig. 9b, the estimates for the MJO composite fall short by about an order of magnitude in explaining the discrepancies.
 The fact that storage and transport are additive in the growing MJO stage and canceling in the decay stage (Fig. 9b) helps to explain why the magnitude of the CBM-SPOL differences are greater during the former stage than the latter.
-Given that the instrumentation deployed in DYNAMO was probably the best suited to date to address this issue, our expectations were that the calculations would go a long way to explain the budget/radar rainfall rate estimate discrepancies.
-Since the results fall short quantitatively, we conclude that even more sophisticated instrumentation, ideally supported by numerical simulations, and improved sounding network designs will be needed in the future to fully address this problem.
-An example of the limitations with respect to DYNAMO measurements is the underestimation of the IWC of the high-level cirrus (Shell et al. 2020).

 FIG. 9.
-MJO-composite (a) CBM-SPOL rainfall rate difference and (b) estimates of hydrometeor storage (red), horizontal transport (green), and the sum of the two (black) for SPOL radar domain based on remote sensing and sounding data.
+MJO-composite (a) CBM-minus-SPOL rainfall-rate difference and (b) estimates of hydrometeor storage (red), horizontal transport (green), and the sum of the two (black) for SPOL radar domain based on remote sensing and sounding data.